c-base/circle/README.md

 ## Abstract

 The circle-app is a web-application.
-It's primary focus is to provide a rich tool-set for organizing and running the circle-event, as well as generating a written transcripts protocol of circle-events in standardized output formats.
+It's primary focus is to provide a rich tool-set for organizing and running the circle-event, as well as generating written transcript protocols of circle-events in standardized output formats.

 The circle-app must help the circle-members organize the circle-event by providing useful and convenient tool-chains, while not limiting the circle-members in their decisions how any special edge-case may be handled.
 Even